aedart/ion/docs/archive/current/packages/container/bindings.md

 });
 ```

-Although the above example shows an object instance being returned by the factory callback, any kind of value can be returned.
+Although the above example shows an object instance being returned by the factory callback, any kind of value can be returned,
+by the "factory" callback.

 ```js
 container.bind('my_message', () => 'Hi there...');